-RSA developed this guide to provide an orientation to information and technical assistance resources that will assist State VR agency leadership in the effective administration and management of their programs.
+RSA developed this orientation to assist State VR agency leadership in the effective administration and management of their programs.
 Please contact your RSA State Liaison with questions or for assistance in locating other resources.

 RSA provides leadership and resources to assist States and other agencies in providing VR and other services to individuals with disabilities, including students and youth with disabilities, to maximize their employment, independence, and integration into the community and the competitive labor market.